 Promoting Various Projects

-II.The Green Trade Promotion Project (GTPP)
+I.The Green Trade Promotion Project (GTPP)

 With worldwide green businesses gaining prominence on the international stage, the MOEA launched the "Green Trade Promotion Project".
 This program aims to boost export growth for domestic green enterprises, while helping them fully grasp the global trends and market information about green industries.
 The bureau offers concrete solutions such as providing precise information to enterprises as part of its consultation about obtaining global certifications and organizing trade missions to attend green trade shows worldwide.
 Moreover, the government has begun to set up "contact personnel" in the Southeast Asian and mainland China markets to conduct in-depth research on regional green businesses and markets in the hope of providing Taiwanese enterprises with accurate industry information and customized services.
 The government continues to invite overseas media to Taiwan for news coverage of its green implementations and to raise Taiwan’s image abroad.

-III.
+II.
 The Overseas Marketing and Promoting Project for Taiwan’s Smart Machinery (TSM)

 In line with government policies, the "Overseas Marketing and Promotion Project for TSM" was launched by the BOFT in 2018 to demonstrate the total solutions and competitiveness of TSM to global buyers.
 This project includes the establishment of the Taiwan Image Gallery in international machinery exhibitions in both mature markets (Europe, USA, Japan, etc.) and emerging markets (Russia, Mexico, India, etc.).
 In addition, it features integrated marketing activities, such as new product press conferences and forums to connect potential customers.
 The goal of this project is to assist related manufacturers in gaining opportunities overseas.

-IV.
+III.
 The Textile Export Promotion Project

 In order to strengthen ties between Taiwan’s textile industry and foreign buyers, while promoting Taiwanese textile products in Europe, the U.S., and New Southbound countries, the BOFT has been implementing the Textile Export Promotion Project (TEPP).